 Is There Statewide Preemption?

-A statewide preemption is a law that prohibits individual municipalities from enacting their own laws (knife laws in this case).
-In other words, the state legislature has decided that all firearms and weapons regulations will be uniform across the entire state.
+Statewide preemption is a law that prevents individual municipalities from enacting their own laws (knife laws in this case).
+It means that the state legislature has the primary jurisdiction over firearms and weapons regulations, promoting uniformity across the entire state.